diederick76/ASiDe/README.md

 When the applied build script contains the needed test, build and deployment steps, all that is needed is a push to a master branch to release the new version of your project.
 Logs can be followed or emailed to the user afterwards.

-ASiDe consists of the following parts:
+ASiDe consists of the following parts (replace projectname with the name of your project):

 * A systemd-unit for turning the build trigger on or off: `/etc/systemd/system/aside.service`
 * A monitoring script using `inotify(7)` to monitor which triggers appear in `/home/builduser/trigger/`: `/home/builduser/bin/monitor`
-* A post-update hook in each git repository: `/srv/git/&lt;projectname.git&gt;/hooks/post-update`
+* A post-update hook in each git repository: `/srv/git/projectname.git/hooks/post-update`
-* Build scripts which are triggered by the monitor script: `/var/home/builduser/&lt;projectname&gt;/bin/build`
+* Build scripts which are triggered by the monitor script: `/var/home/builduser/projectname/bin/build`

 # Flow